Frequently Asked Questions

 A: No. Online application is only available to new freshmen at this time.
 Students seeking to be re-admitted should download an application from the CSU Website, print it, fill it out, and bring it to CSU-Dayton between the hours of 9:00 AM and 5:00 PM Monday through Thursday, and Friday 9:00 AM – 5:00 PM.
 If you bring a copy of your CSU transcript, it will assist in expediting the advising process.
 Please note that students who previously attended Central State University but withdrew, and did not enroll in another post secondary institution, must apply for re-admission.

 Q: What four-year degree programs are available at Central State University-Dayton?

-A: In addition to the ability to complete all General Education requirements, a student can complete the requirements for a Bachelor’s Degree in Business Administration.
-There are also expanded course offerings including Social Work courses and Graduate courses in Education and Professional Development.
-Plans are underway to offer a bachelor’s degree in Social Work and Criminal Justice.
+A: In addition to the ability to complete all General Education requirements, a student can complete the requirements for a Bachelor’s Degree in Business Administration with an option in Management.
+There are also expanded course offerings in Criminal Justice, Elementary Education and Social Work.
 Please note that Early Childhood Education majors have additional field observation work and should work closely with their faculty advisor to schedule their courses.

-Q. Can I earn my Social Work degree at the Dayton location?
+Q. Can I earn my Social Work or Criminal Justice degree at the Dayton location?

-A: Not at this time.
-However, we do offer a number of the courses that are required for the Degree, so you can complete several classes before having to go to the Main Campus to finish the Program.
+A: No, not at this time.
+However, we do offer a number of the courses that are required for each degree.
+You can complete several classes before transferring to the Main Campus to finish the program.